 Facebook and Google have made major strides in the last year towards simplifying and streamlining their ad platforms.
 This is overwhelmingly a good thing because of:

 - Allows more people to effectively use the platforms, regardless of their advertising skills

 - Saves ad managers’ valuable and very limited time

 - Gets better results

-However… if you’re an experienced, proactive and performance-driven advertiser, letting go of all that control is tough.
+However… if you’re an experienced, proactive, and performance-driven advertiser, letting go of all that control is tough.
 It means completely rethinking how you advertise.
 It may also mean updating your skills in automated media buying because the algorithm can do a lot of Facebook ad management tasks better than people can now.
 We recommend you switch how you spend your time over to creative strategy and competitive analysis.

 For a more detailed view of preparing for automated media buying, click here.